-How To Help The Las Vegas Shooting Victims, Because Public Support Will Be Critical
+How To Help The Las Vegas Shooting Victims, Because They Need Support

 On Sunday evening, a gunman opened fire on attendees of a country music festival from the 32nd floor of the Mandalay Bay Resort and Casino.
 More than 50 people are dead and more than are 400 hospitalized in what police are now calling the deadliest shooting in United States history.
 Police have said they are not investigating the incident as terrorism, despite the fact that the mass shooting qualifies as terrorism under Nevada law, according to The Independent.
 The shooter reportedly used a high-caliber assault weapon and had more weapons stored in his room at the resort, according to Reuters.
 Still, placing all of these frustrating and terrifying facts aside, it's critical that we turn to helping the Las Vegas shooting victims; they and their families are in need of support and will continue to need it for months to come.